R-Bot: An LLM-based Query Rewrite System

 \hi{C1: How to mitigate \llm's factuality hallucination in query rewrite?} It's common for \llm to encounter confusion during query rewrite, suggesting an intuitive approach of guiding \llm with specific rewrite evidences (e.g., database \QAs, database manuals and codes, forum, etc) closely related to the query.
 However, several challenges arise from this approach.
 Firstly, \llm often struggles to interpret the raw rewrite evidence due to difficulties in aggregating fragmented knowledge across various rewrite documents and understanding complex query rewrite codes.
 Secondly, it's crucial to sift through and identify the most beneficial rewrite evidences to serve as references for \llm, thereby steering it towards a more efficient rule selection for query rewrite.

-\hi{C2: How to mitigate \llm's faithfulness hallucination in query rewrite?} \llm also encounters challenges in accurately analyzing complex queries, such as those containing multiple sub-queries, and in fully leveraging detailed rewrite evidences.
-Consequently, it becomes essential to develop a multi-step \llm rewrite algorithm that breaks down the query rewrite process into more manageable segments, thereby aligning with \llm's capabilities for better performance.
+\hi{C2: How to mitigate \llm's faithfulness hallucination in query rewrite?} \llm encounters challenges in accurately analyzing complex queries, such as those containing multiple sub-queries, and in fully leveraging detailed rewrite evidences.
+Thus, it becomes essential to develop a multi-step \llm rewrite method that breaks down the query rewrite process into more manageable segments, thereby aligning with \llm's capabilities for better performance.